The Parc: nature settles in the perspective

 An experienced group at the service of the Park

 The Michel Desvigne Paysagiste group, a team of engineers, architects, landscape architects, ecologists and urban planners, was chosen for its thorough understanding of the expectations of Paris La Défense.
 In addition, the group has numerous references in the development of gardens on slabs and emblematic public spaces (among the achievements: the Boulingrins garden in Monaco, the Otemachi district in Tokyo, the gardens of the Ministry of Culture and the Jussieu campus in Paris...).

 The Michel Desvigne Paysagiste (MDP) agency benefits from the experience of its founder, a landscape architect, whose understanding of urban issues earned him the Grand Prix de l'Urbanisme in 2011.

-The Ville Ouverte team, which includes some thirty urban planners, architects, engineers and programmers, is an expert in public consultation and will ensure dialogue with local residents.
+The Ville Ouverte team, which includes some thirty urban planners, architects, engineers and programmers, is an expert in public consultation and the deployment of uses.

 Genesis of the project

 The desire to green the Esplanade took root several years ago.
 The process of greening the neighborhood has seen the emergence, since 2016, of an initial experimental pre-programming phase, with an ephemeral perspective:

 - In 2017, the Place Basse was largely vegetated, becoming a place much appreciated by the public.
 In 2019, after a consultation engaged with residents to define what the future uses of the esplanade would be, this ambition was affirmed in a project to become the Park project.

 - In the fall of 2020, forest islands with wooden hammocks under the plane trees of the esplanade were installed.